Call: 2018 (Middle Temple)

 Prosecution counsel in a case of failing to provide a specimen.
 Successfully argued against an abuse of process argument which was made following the police failing to download and preserve the body worn footage which had recorded the incident.

-Successfully defended an individual accused of possession of a bladed article in circumstances where he did not know of the existence of the knife.
-Defendant was acquitted.
+Secured an acquittal for an individual accused of possession of a bladed article in circumstances where he did not know of the existence of the knife.

 Defence counsel in a case involving stalking.
 Following arguments regarding disclosure, the Crown offered no evidence against the defendant.